fuslab/fusionlab.github.io/content/documentation/pages/1-installation/2-cloud/1-cf-cli.md

 ---
-path: 'installation/cloudfoundry/cf-cli'
+path: 'installation/cloud/cf-cli'
-title: 'Cloud Foundry CLI'
+title: 'Cloud CLI'
 description: 'Install using the Cloud CLI'
 ---

-# Cloud Foundry Installation
+# Cloud Installation

 This section covers how to install Spring Cloud Data Flow on Cloud Foundry.